Water Bill Review Process

 ADDITIONAL CUSTOMER OPTIONS

 - If the customer identifies and repairs a leak at the property, the customer may request for the account to be reviewed for a possible billing adjustment.
 Additional information is available on the Water and Sewer Adjustment Request webpage.

 - If the customer is still not satisfied with their billing or the information they have received, the customer may request a management escalation.
-Click here for information on the Water Billing Management Escalation Process.
+For information on the Dispute Escalation, Review, and Determination Process Click here.

 CONTACTING THE DEPARTMENT OF PUBLIC WORKS

 If property owners still have concerns, contact the Department of Public Works Customer Support & Services division.
-Please be sure to know the account number and/or the services address.
+Please be sure to know the account number and/or the address of the service.